dikayx/elk-siem/_guides/INSTALLATION.md

 ### Client

--   Download **Sysmon** from the official [Microsoft](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) and follow the installation instructions, which are basically running the following command:
+-   Download **Sysmon** from [Microsoft](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) and follow the installation instructions, which are basically running the following command:

     ```powershell
     .\sysmon64.exe --accepteula --i